 - Small simple and family owned feel to the campground

 - pricey (but this is Key West after all, so expected)

 - Most sites are fairly small, so not great for big RVs

 Rates at Leo's Campground

-This is a cool little campground with a fun vibe.
+This is a cool little campground with a fun energy.
 It is in a somewhat industrial area less than a block from the main road in and out of the Keys.
 It is one of the closest campgrounds to the action of Key West, but can be tranquil at the back of the park by the water.
 Best for small RVs but some of the long term sites can comfortably handle larger ones.
 We enjoyed our stay and would definitely return.